Cinnamon/kotaemon/docs/index.md

    - Linux: `run_linux.sh`.
 Please run the script using `bash run_linux.sh` in your terminal.
 2. After the installation, the installer will ask to launch the ktem's UI, answer to continue.
 3. If launched, the application will be open automatically in your browser.
+4. Default login information is: `username: admin / password: admin`.
+You should change this credential right after the first login on the UI.

 ## Launch